 f = Focal Length

 This formula works well for all focal lengths with apertures from f/4 to f/22, but it is not very accurate with wider apertures than this due to diffraction.
-It also works only for a full frame 35mm camera or lenses with a full frame 35mm equivalent focal length.
-If you are using a cropped sensor camera or an APS-C size sensor DSLR it should be adjusted to account for the
+It also works only for a full-frame 35mm camera or lenses with a full-frame 35mm equivalent focal length.

 Effects Of The Circle Of Confusion In Photography